Disclosure of the information you provide

 Your personal data is being collected as an essential part of the consultation process, so that we can contact you regarding your response and for statistical purposes.
 We may also use it to contact you about related matters.

-The Data Protection Act 2018 states that, as a government department, the Food Standards Agency may process personal data as necessary for the effective performance of a task carried out in the public interest. i.e. a consultation.
+UK GDPR and the Data Protection Act 2018 states that, as a government department, the Food Standards Agency may process personal data as necessary for the effective performance of a task carried out in the public interest. i.e. a consultation.

 We retain personal information only for as long as necessary to carry out these functions, and in line with our retention policy.
 This means that this information will be retained for a minimum of 7 years from receipt.